beave/sagan/doc/source/contributing-coding-style.rst

 Documentation
 ~~~~~~~~~~~~~

-Code is great but it's almost worthless without proper documentation.
+Code is great but it is almost worthless without proper documentation.
 Do you see something in our
 documentation that is incorrect?
 Perhaps something that could be better written or explained?
 Feel
 free to contribute!